 Bikepacking is all about getting away from it all.
 Part of that is an inherent need to be self-supported.
 Unlike a short ride around a major city, if you have a problem, you are likely on your own.
-Even if there is someone you could call, they probably can't drop by with a car to pick you up.
+Even if there is someone you could call, it's probably not as straight forward as dropping by with a car to pick you up.

 Along with the isolation, the backcountry is unpredictable and you've got to be ready for whatever comes your way.
 If you'd rather not find yourself pushing a broken bike back to civilization you need to be able to handle mechanicals.
 Whatever strategy helps bring your repair kit together it will need to include a multi-tool.
 With that in mind, we've put together a list of some of the best MTB multi-tools as well as ideas worth considering when choosing the best bikepacking multi-tool.
-Keep reading to see our list of tools or jump ahead to see a few things worth considering no matter what multi-tool you go with.
+Keep reading to see our list of tools, there is also a guide at the bottom to help you decide what multi-tool you go with.

 One of the most common repairs you are likely to encounter is dealing with a flat.
 In the world of tubeless tires that can include dealing with slow leaks because of sealant clogging the valve stem.
 It can also mean swapping in a tube and dealing with a stuck valve stem retaining nut.
 The Wolftooth 8-Bit Pack Pliers make dealing with those two challenges high up on the list of features.

 Beyond that, there's a variety of useful bits that all store in the handle.
 Even if you never end up needing to make a bike repair, the large pliers can come in handy for all kinds of bikepacking tasks.

 What you need to know about the best bikepacking multi-tools

 What tools do I need for bikepacking trips?